 Bayesian stats and GLMMs are best for “small data” or medium-sized data.
 When it comes to big data, we have to move to machine learning approaches.
 As I said above, I am not an expert in those but I am excited to learn with you!

 I primarily use R. If I do an analysis “from scratch” for a scientist, I usually do the analysis in R and write it up as an RMarkdown notebook.
 That’s a document that includes code, output, figures, and explanatory text all in one place.
 I find that this is the best way to share my work with scientists.
 What R packages do I usually use?
 I do most data manipulation using tidyverse but also use data.table for larger datasets.
-I use the lme4 or nlme packages for classical statistical analyses, and Stan software coupled with the R packages brms and tidybayes for Bayesian analyses. emmeans and easystats are great packages for supporting all kinds of analyses.
+I use modeling packages like glmmTMB and lme4 for classical statistical analyses, and Stan software coupled with the R packages brms and tidybayes for Bayesian analyses. emmeans and easystats are great packages for supporting all kinds of analyses.
 For geospatial data stuff, I use the sf package in R as well as occasionally using GDAL and GEOS on the command line.

 Yes, I have some experience using SciNet and other high-performance computing clusters, and I can probably provide you some help.
-But for more involved requests, I’d recommend getting in touch with folks from GBRU or asking your question on the SciNet forums.
+But for more involved requests, I’d recommend getting in touch with folks from GBRU, asking your question on the SciNet forums, or contacting the excellent support staff at VRSC directly.

 I have a lot of ongoing commitments to help out scientists at any given time.
 I work on a first-come, first-served basis.
 But I do want to make regular progress on all the projects.
 So I cycle through all my currently active projects and work on each one for a chunk of time.
 Currently I’m able to work on each project roughly every 1-2 weeks.
 Ideally, I would make enough progress each time to send you an update.
 But typically I will only be able to devote a small percent of time to a specific project in any one week.
 Feel free to email me at any time with questions or clarifications; again I’ll address those on a first-come first-served basis as they come in.

 Of course, I am willing to make exceptions if there is a rush deadline.
-The sooner you can let me know, the better, so that I can plan accordingly.
+But the sooner you can let me know, the better, so that I can plan accordingly.

 I do not have a formal publication quota, but I am informally evaluated in part based on the publications and presentations I co-author.
 Of course, my contribution will vary a lot from project to project.
 Please consider adding me as a co-author on any paper or other product where I’ve made a meaningful contribution to the analysis, presentation, and/or writing.
 This is a good idea because it makes me formally accountable for the analysis I did or helped you do.
 If I am a co-author, I promise to hold up my end of the bargain and write any sections for which I am responsible, including creating figures and tables.
 Like any good co-author, I will review and give comments on the entire text of the manuscript.
 I’ll pay special attention to making sure statements in the abstract and discussion are supported by the analysis results.
 But if my contribution to your project is just a quick consultation or question-and-answer session, co-authorship is not necessary.
 An informal acknowledgment would be great!